+Geneva-on-the-Lake, located on the shore of Lake Erie about an hour's drive east of Cleveland, was one of Ohio's first lakeside resorts.
 In the early 1900s, the scenic location was home to dozens of cottages and was popular with the Midwest "gentry," including John D. Rockefeller, Henry Ford, and Harvey Firestone.
-Today, the area is filled with outdoor activities, arcades, summer events, and several Lake Erie wineries.
+Today, the area is a popular vacation destination filled with outdoor activities, arcades, summer events, and several Lake Erie wineries.

 In the early 1900s, Midwest inventors and businessmen, John D. Rockefeller, Henry Ford, and Harvey Firestone, chose the spot to spend camping weekends.
 Gradually, tents gave way to cabins and cottages, but the site still retains its humble, accessible appeal.

-- Crosswinds at Lakehouse Inn Winery - Situated at the edge of Lake Erie, they serve fine dining entrees, salads, and sandwiches with a casual lakeside atmosphere.
+- Crosswinds at Lakehouse Inn Winery: Situated at the edge of Lake Erie, they serve fine dining entrees, salads, and sandwiches with a casual lakeside atmosphere.

-- Old Firehouse Winery - Another of Geneva-on-the-Lake's wineries, they serve Mexican and American favorites with house-crafted wines, live music, and a lakeside patio.
+- Old Firehouse Winery: Another of Geneva-on-the-Lake's wineries, they serve Mexican and American favorites with house-crafted wines, live music, and a lakeside patio.